tiffanyfay/tiffanyfay.github.io/index.md

 </style>

 <img src="assets/img/tiffany.jpg" style="width:350px;float:left;margin-right:15px">
-Tiffany is a developer advocate at VMware and is focused on Kubernetes and Cloud Native technologies.
-She previously worked as a software developer and developer advocate (nerd whisperer) for containers at Amazon.
-She also formerly worked at Docker and Intel.
-Prior to that, she graduated from Georgia Tech with a degree in electrical engineering.
-In her free time, she really likes to travel and dabble in photography.
-You can find her on Twitter [@tiffanyfayj](https://twitter.com/tiffanyfayj) or on [linktr.ee/tiffanyfay](https://linktr.ee/tiffanyfay).
+Tiffany is a technology advocate, technical content creator, and community enabler in the Cloud Native space.
+She most recently was a senior developer advocate at VMware.
+She also formerly worked as a software developer and developer advocate at Amazon, Docker, and Intel.
+Before that, she graduated from Georgia Tech with a degree in electrical engineering.
+In her free time, she likes to travel and dabble in photography.
+You can find her on Twitter @tiffanyfayj.

 ## Blogs/Guides
 * [VMware Tanzu Developer Center](https://tanzu.vmware.com/developer/team/tiffany-jernigan/)